GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/pubsublite/README.md

 ## Required JAR files

-It uses the [PubSubLite Spark SQL Streaming](https://central.sonatype.com/artifact/com.google.cloud/pubsublite-spark-sql-streaming/1.0.0) for reading data from Pub/Sub lite to be available in the Dataproc cluster.
+It uses the [Pub/Sub Lite Spark SQL Streaming](https://central.sonatype.com/artifact/com.google.cloud/pubsublite-spark-sql-streaming/1.0.0) for reading data from Pub/Sub lite to be available in the Dataproc cluster.

 ## Example submission